lambdaclass/mirra_backend/apps/arena/docs/src/bots/bots.md

 ### Bot's States

-Our current bots can transition between four states: `idling, moving, attacking, and running_away`.
+Our current bots can transition between four states: `idling, moving, attacking and tracking`.
 At the moment, there are no restrictions between states; that is to say, bots can transition from any state to any other state.
 However, specific conditions must be met for transitions depending on the state.

 #### Idling